Scalable and Low-Latency Federated Learning with Cooperative Mobile Edge Networking: Introduction

-In light of the high-accuracy but high-latency cloud-based FL and low-latency but low-accuracy edge-based FL, this paper proposes a new FL framework called cooperative federated edge learning (CFEL) to achieve both high-accuracy and low-latency over wireless edge networks.
+In light of the high-accuracy but high-latency cloud-based FL and low-latency but low-accuracy edge-based FL, this paper proposes a new FL framework called cooperative federated edge learning (CFEL) to achieve both high-accuracy and low-latency training over wireless edge networks.
 The key idea of CFEL is to leverage a network of cooperative edge servers located at the wireless edge, rather than relying on a central cloud server or multiple independent edge servers, to facilitate FL among large numbers of edge devices distributed over a wide area.
 By eliminating the costly communication with the cloud, CFEL can achieve lower model training latency than cloud-based FL, and by tapping into more data from a larger set of edge devices, CFEL can obtain higher model accuracy than edge-based FL.
 Moreover, due to the distributed system nature of CFEL, there does not exist a single bottleneck, making the framework more scalable than previous frameworks.
 Although promising, CFEL contains multiple cooperative aggregators rather than a single aggregator as assumed in prior FL frameworks, making the classic federated averaging (FedAvg) algorithm \cite{mcmahan2017communication} not directly applicable.
 To address that, we further design an efficient federated optimization method for CFEL dubbed cooperative edge-based federated averaging (CE-FedAvg), wherein each edge server first obtains an edge model from the set of edge devices associated to it using FedAvg and then cooperates with other edge servers to learn a shared global model through decentralized consensus.

-In summary, the contributions of this paper are as follows: \begin{itemize} \item We propose CFEL, a novel FL framework at mobile edge networks, to achieve both high-accuracy and low-latency model training based on cooperative mobile edge networking.
+In summary, the main contributions of this paper are as follows: \begin{itemize} \item We propose CFEL, a novel FL framework at mobile edge networks, to achieve both high-accuracy and low-latency model training based on cooperative mobile edge networking.
 CFEL is more scalable than prior FL frameworks by exploiting multiple aggregators and eliminating a single point of failure.

 \item Considering the unique network architecture of CFEL, we design a new federated optimization method named CE-FedAvg that can learn a shared global model efficiently over the collective dataset of all edge devices under the orchestration of a distributed network of cooperative edge servers.